fabric8io/fabric8/docs/testing.md

 When running an **fabric8-arquillian** integration test then the environment variable **KUBERNETES_MASTER** needs to be specified to point to the kubernetes environment in which to create the containers and services.

-Also you may want to set the **KUBERNETES_TRUST_CERT** variable to allow connection to kubernetes without a client certificatE:
+Also you may want to set the **KUBERNETES_TRUST_CERTIFICATES** variable to allow connection to kubernetes without a client certificatE:

-    export KUBERNETES_TRUST_CERT=true
+    export KUBERNETES_TRUST_CERTIFICATES=true
     export KUBERNETES_MASTER=http://localhost:8443

 Note that this can be any kubernetes environment (a kubernetes installation, OpenShift, RHEL Atomic or GKE) or even a [Jube installation](http://fabric8.io/jube/getStarted.html).
 Also note that different integration tests can be running at the same time on the same kubernetes environment.